Tighter Bounds for Query Answering with Guarded TGDs: Fact closure and making the chase similar to a linear chase

 We now use the fact that $\inst''$ is a childish instance, because $\gdep$ is a principal GTGD of~$\Sigma$ of width at most~$w$.
-Thus, $\inst''$ consists of one principal fact which is an isomorphic copy of a GTGD head of~$\Sigma$, together with side signature facts on at most~$w$ elements, corresponding to the exported variables of $\gdep$.
+Thus, $\inst''$ consists of one principal fact which is an isomorphic copy of a GTGD head of~$\Sigma$, together with side facts on at most~$w$ elements, corresponding to the exported variables of $\gdep$.
 Thus, the completeness of~$\wclo{\Sigma}$ on the childish instance $\inst''$ ensures that the fact $F$, which is a fact on~$\adom(\inst'')$, was also derived by applying the rules of~$\wclo{\Sigma}$ in our chase variant.
-This establishes a contradiction and concludes the proof. \end{proof}
+This establishes a contradiction and concludes the proof of the second case of our case analysis.
+Hence, $\inst'$ is fact-saturated.

+We last argue that $\inst'$ is $\inst$-deactivated.
+Assume by way of contradiction that $\inst'$ contains an active trigger for a GTGD $\gdep$ with image in~$\inst$.
+If $\gdep$ is full, then this contradicts fact-saturation which we established above.
+If $\gdep$ is non-full, then this trigger should have been fired in the second bullet point, which is also a contradiction.
+Hence, $\inst'$ is $\inst$-deactivated, which concludes the proof. \end{proof}

 We note a corollary that may be of independent interest: